 You may change settings on individual lines, or use the Include all, Exclude all or Default all buttons to change all non-grayed lines.
 When you are finished, press OK to keep the changes or Cancel to reset them to how they were when you entered this screen.
 Note that these changes are not saved in the record until the Save button is pressed on the underlying eContact Information screen.

 As mentioned previously, you should decide whether there's an opt-in process when you set the value of Field 2 in Global Setup.
 If you choose to require opt-in, then you should call each customer, ship-to and vendor and set the flags in Contact accordingly before you make them eligible to receive them.
 If you choose not to require opt-in, then you can assume the primary contact will get the business document and make a general announcement to your customers or vendors first.
 Then make adjustments when your customer, ship-to or vendor calls you to change his/her eligibility.

 All eligible contacts will receive PDF PostOffice documents.
 A single email will go out with all eligible recipients in the To: email list.
 For COP and PO documents, when there are contacts on the order, they will default to receive all business documents associated with the order without opting in.
 You can also go to Global Setup -> Cop-func -> Order Header screen, and answer "Y" to field "2.
 Copy Customer Primary Contact and send Email?"
 This will save you from manually copying the contact to the order if the customer's or ship-to's primary contact is usually the one to receive the business documents.

-The process to determine the contact is very similar to shipment confirmation email.
+The process to determine the contact is very similar to shipment confirmation email (except shipment confirmation email does not support bill-to and Salesman eContact).
 See the following Knowledge Base article for more details:

 Modified programs: V8.2